 Two swinging tent coats by Simon Howard.
 Right: in a curly dolly fabric, ratinée, in lilac, price 14 gns.
 Left: in apple green wool with a high yoke and buttoning, price 11½ gns.
 Dolls from a selection at the Chantelle Gift shop, 33 Brompton Road, London, S.W.
 3, All hair pieces with kooky coloured streaks by Tovar.

 IMAGE CREDITS All images & original text scanned by Sweet Jane from RAVE magazine February 1967.
 Original editorial by RAVE fashion girl, Lee.
-Photographs by P.L.
+All photographs by P.L.
 James.

 IMAGE CREDITS All images scanned by Sweet Jane from PLEXUS issue No. 34, April 1970.
 Cover art by Graham Rogers, all additional illustrations also by Graham Rogers for Réflexe Conditionné, Une nouvelle de Paul Dechelles.